Skip to main content

 Requirements and Eligibility

-The Certified Brain Injury Specialist (CBIS) certification is developed and administered through the Brain Injury Association of America and the requirements/eligibility are as follows:
+The Certified Brain Injury Specialist (CBIS) certification is developed and administered through the Brain Injury Association of America (BIAA) and the requirements/eligibility are as follows:

 • Applicants must have 500 hours of currently verifiable direct contact experience with an individual or individuals with brain injury.